chun-eric/grcauditlab/README.md

     An excel spreadsheet from NIST SP 800-171 revision 2 was used as a base template.

 2. <strong>Who did we need to talk to in order to gather our audit information?</strong>
-  - After communicating with the appropriate personnel from Falcon Systems, we had scheduled meetings with two key personnel from Falcon IT Systems:
+  - After communicating with the appropriate personnel from Falcon Systems, we had scheduled meetings with two key personnel from Falcon Systems:

 | Job Title |	Name	| Date	| Location |
 | :---: |  :---: |  :---: |  :---: |